Gary Oldman: Filmmaking

-In 1997, Oldman directed, produced, and wrote the award-winning Nil by Mouth, a film partially based on his own childhood.
+In 1997 Oldman directed, produced and wrote the award-winning Nil by Mouth, a film partially based on his recollections of a child he knew in school.
 Nil by Mouth went on to win the BAFTA Alexander Korda Award for Best British Film (shared with Douglas Urbanski and Luc Besson) and also the BAFTA Award for Best Screenplay, the Channel 4 Director's Award, and an Empire Award.
-In 1999, it was adjudged by the British Academy of Film and Television Arts as one of the hundred best British films of the 20th century.
-Nil By Mouth was listed by Time Out as number twenty-one of the top 100 best British films ever.
+In 1999, it was adjudged by the British Film Institute as one of the hundred best British films of the 20th century.
+Nil By Mouth was listed by Time Out as number twenty-one of the top 100 best British films.

 Oldman and producing partner Douglas Urbanski formed the SE8 GROUP to produce Nil by Mouth.
 The company also produced The Contender, which also starred Oldman.
 He completed a screenplay, Chang & Eng, co-written with Darin Strauss, based on the author's book of the same name.
 In September 2006, Nokia Nseries Studio released the Oldman-directed short film Donut, with music by Tor Hyams.
 The film was shot with an N93 to promote the phone.
 Juliet Landau made a 25-minute documentary about the making of the video.
 In 2011, he directed a music video for then-wife Alex Eden's first single, "Kiss Me Like the Woman You Loved".

 Music

 Oldman has had a keen interest in music from an early age.
 He is a proficient pianist and stated in a 1995 interview with Charlie Rose that he would rather be a musician than an actor.
-Oldman sang several tracks on the Sid and Nancy soundtrack, on which he performed alongside original Sex Pistols bassist Glen Matlock, and sang and played live piano in the 1988 movie Track 29.
-He traced over Beethoven compositions in 1994's Immortal Beloved, and tutored Harry Potter actor Daniel Radcliffe on bass guitar.
-Oldman appeared on Reeves Gabrels' album The Sacred Squall of Now, performing a vocal duet with David Bowie on the track "You've Been Around".
-He produced a live performance by former White Stripes member Jack White in conjunction with Vevo and YouTube.
+Oldman sang several tracks on the Sid and Nancy soundtrack, on which he performed alongside the original Sex Pistols bassist Glen Matlock, and sang and played live piano in the 1988 film Track 29.
+He traced over Beethoven compositions in 1994's Immortal Beloved, and tutored the Harry Potter actor Daniel Radcliffe on bass guitar.
+Oldman appeared on Reeves Gabrels's album The Sacred Squall of Now, performing a vocal duet with David Bowie on the track "You've Been Around".
+He produced a live performance by the former White Stripes member Jack White in conjunction with Vevo and YouTube.
 At the 2016 Brit Awards in London, Oldman paid tribute to Bowie, before receiving the Brits "Icon Award" on behalf of the singer and his family.